mashraf94/Vehicle-Detection-Project5/writeup_template.md

-##Writeup Template
-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

 # **Vehicle Detection Project**

 ### This project's target is to detect and track moving vehicles in a video stream, using computer vision techniques to extract the features within every frame and a classifier to identify cars from noncars.